March 26, July 26, November 25

 Perhaps though, similar to the previous chapter, there is something operating in us that is making it hard for us to admit error and misadventure.
 Maybe we are too caught up in our fear of what others may think or do, or perhaps simply unaware of the effect what has just happened will have on others.
 To be honest with news of error is to honour both the people we live with and the relationships we have with them.
-It means that we are aware in community, are choosing to live in community and not simply existing with others.
+It means that we are aware and attentive in community, choosing to live in community and not simply existing with others.
 Sometimes though it is hard to admit a mistake.

 Empathy and other-centredness can manifest powerfully in small daily events: putting petrol in the car so someone else doesn’t have to do it, raking the leaves, noticing that the bread and milk are low and buying more, filling the water bottle – whatever small things they may be.
 The experience of community living tells us that doing little things and little acts of honesty are what deep care, love, and appreciation all grow in and from.

 Fidelity to the ordinary, everyday is an act of mature love.
 Any corrections that happen need to be given in this spirit of mature love.
 Disclosure of a fault is not an occasion for shaming and condemning.
 It’s about the building up of trust, honesty and forgiveness within the communal experience itself.
 This can have the effect of breaking down the inner barriers we have to these traits within us.
 In this way the communal can serve the personal and the personal can serve the communal.